The best way to understand your options is by calling for a FREE, in-depth consultation!

 From a theoretical standpoint you have three options when it comes to handling a debt that has turned into a financial problem:

 In most states all, or virtually all, retirement account and pension plan funds are exempt from creditors, meaning you get to keep them.
 There are some limitations depending on where you live so you should always remember to ask your bankruptcy attorney this important question.
 In the states where we practice, our clients are able to protect all of their retirement savings.
 Additionally, in Chapter 13 bankruptcy, because your retirement accounts are exempt, they won’t affect how much you must repay unsecured creditors.
+Plans subject to this exemption include the most common types of retirement accounts, such as:

 Also, keep in mind that, although the funds in your retirement accounts may be exempt from creditors, retirement benefits that are paid to you as income are not exempt.
 For instance, for the purposes of Chapter 13 bankruptcy, this kind of retirement income is included in the calculation of your repayment plan and will help determine what portion of your unsecured debts you must repay.